AdamBrodzinski/react-ive-meteor/readme.md

 This repo aims to be a sandbox that developers can learn how to create React apps with a Meteor backend.
 We'll have several branches with different ways to architect/use the app (such as a full flux spec).

-Meteor and Flux/Relay overlap quite a bit so the master branch will be the most simple version that beginners can pickup and start running.
+Meteor with Flux or Relay type experiments can be a bit complicated so the master branch will be the most simple version that beginners can pickup and start running.

-The data fetching layer of this app is based on the Flux and Relay ideas by allowing child components to declare the data field shape they need (coming soon).
-This data is passed down through props.

 The Meteor Development Group is working on making a deeper and more seamless integration with Meteor and React.
 Checkout the progress [Here][1].
 The master branch is using the preview release of this package.